Suits Me® Simplified: Banking 101

 In this blog post, we discuss how long different payment transfers can take

-Dark blue background with gradient blue shapes, outline of a payment transfer illustration and white text that reads "how long do payment transfers take"
+Dark blue background with gradient blue shapes, outline of a payment transfer illustration and white text that reads "how long does a bank transfer take"

 However, while sending money electronically may seem like a simple and straightforward process, there is a lot going on that we don’t see.
 Of course, understanding that isn’t really all that important to execute a bank transfer, but the main question many of us might ask is ‘how long will it take?’

-The answer to that one may be filed under the ‘how long’s a piece of string?’ category as different forms of payment transfer can take different lengths of time to complete.
+One may categorize the answer to that question under the ‘how long’s a piece of string?’ category because different forms of payment transfer can take varying lengths of time to complete.

 For a start, it’s worth look at some of the different types of payments transfer out there and which we may use, even unknowingly, on a regular basis.